Center and Scale Prediction: Anchor-free Approach for Pedestrian and Face Detection: Experiments

 Note that CSP only requires object centers and scales for training, though generating them from bounding box or central line annotations is more feasible since centers are not always easy to annotate.
 Besides, the model may be puzzled on ambiguous centers during training.
 To demonstrate this, we also conduct an ablative experiment on Caltech, in which object centers are randomly disturbed in the range of [0,4] and [0,8] pixels during training.
-From the results shown in Table \ref{table:disturb}, it can be seen that performance drops with increasing annotation noise.
-For Caltech, we also apply the original annotations but with inferior performance to TLL \cite{Song_2018_ECCV}, which is also box-free.
+Results in Table \ref{table:disturb} show that performance drops with increasing annotation noise.
+For Caltech, we also apply the original annotations but with inferior performance to another anchor-free detector, TLL \cite{Song_2018_ECCV}.
 A possible reason is that TLL includes a series of post-processing strategies in keypoint pairing.
-For evaluation with tight annotations based on central lines, as results of TLL on Caltech are not reported in \cite{Song_2018_ECCV}, comparison to TLL is given in Table \ref{table:cityval} on the CityPersons, which shows the superiority of CSP.
+As evaluations of TLL on Caltech with new annotations\cite{zhang2016far} are not reported in \cite{Song_2018_ECCV}, comparison to TLL is given in Table \ref{table:cityval} on the CityPersons, which shows the superiority of CSP.
 Therefore, the proposed method may be limited for annotations with ambiguous centers, e.g. the traditional pedestrian bounding box annotations affected by limbs.
-In view of this, it may also be not straightforward to apply CSP to generic object detection without further improvement or new annotations.
+In view of this, applying CSP to generic object detection requires further improvement.

-When compared with anchor box based methods, the advantage of CSP lies in two aspects.
-Firstly, CSP does not require tedious configurations on anchor boxes specifically for each dataset.
-Secondly, anchor box based methods detect objects by overall classifications of each anchor box where background information and occlusions are also included and will confuse the detector's training.
-However, CSP overcomes this drawback by scanning for pedestrian centers instead of boxes in an image, thus is more robust to occluded objects.
+When compared with anchor-box based methods, the advantage of CSP lies in two aspects.
+Firstly, CSP does not require tedious configurations on anchor-boxes specifically for each dataset.
+Secondly, anchor-box based methods detect objects by overall classifications of each anchor-box where background information and occlusions are also included and will confuse the detector's training.
+However, CSP overcomes this drawback by scanning for pedestrian centers instead of anchor-boxes in an image, thus is more robust to occluded objects as shown in Fig. \ref{fig:qual}.